Envira Gallery Blog

 Digital Photography Tips, Tutorials and Resources

-Did you know that as the world of photography becomes more competitive, many professional photographers have begun to use “RAW” photo files in their work?
+As the world of photography becomes more competitive, many professional photographers have begun to use “RAW” photo files in their work.

 RAW files are great for everything from portrait portfolios to wedding photography because they come packed with data that you can adjust during the editing process.
 With powerful processing tools, it’s possible to instantly transform a standard RAW file into a highly detailed and vibrant photograph.